Make-Magazine/makerfaire/wp-content/plugins/gravityview-advanced-filter/readme.txt

 == Changelog ==

+= 2.1.14 on January 12, 2022 =

+* Fixed: Setting entry's creator to "No User" would bypass the "Currently Logged-in User" filter

+= 2.1.13 on January 11, 2022 =

+* Fixed: PHP notice when using "Any form field" with field conditional logic
+* Fixed: Fatal PHP error when a filter is added and its operator is not modified

+= 2.1.12 on December 19, 2021  =

+* Improved: It is now possible to filter only those entries that have been updated since creation
+* Updated: German translation (thanks, Michael Eppers!)

 = 2.1.11 on October 25, 2021  =

 * Fixed: MySQL error on certain hosts when "Date Updated", "Date Created" or "Payment Date" entry meta are filtered using the "is empty" condition